 Benefits include health insurance, discounts on travel, retail and moving services; legislative support and updates on subjects affecting veterans.
-All benefits are free to members in good standing, with the exception of insurance programs other than the \$1,000/\$1,500 Personal Accident protection.
+All benefits are free to members in good standing, except for insurance programs other than the \$1,000/\$1,500 Personal Accident protection.
 The \$1,000/\$1,500 Personal Accident protection is available at no cost, while all other insurance programs are optional and carry a small expense for members.